Graduated Exercise Therapy

 Physical activity for children, elders, or those unable to do aerobic exercise

-Dr. John Leddy and Dr. Barry Willer suggest that concussion patients will benefit from whatever physical activities they can perform after the initial rest period (48 hours).
-This applies to young children, those for whom aerobic exercise is foreign, or those who are physically unable due to age or disease process, This can be in the form of:
+Dr. John Leddy and Dr. Barry Willer suggest that concussion patients will benefit from gradually returning to the physical activities that they can perform.
+This applies to young children, those for whom aerobic exercise is foreign, or those who are physically unable to do aerobic exercise due to age or disease process.
+Activity can be in the form of:

 Walks in their neighborhood or at a park